ptompalski/MDSAfforestationMonitoring/README.md

 ### GNU Make

 [GNU Make](https://www.gnu.org/software/make/) is a build automation tool that automatically determines which parts of a program or workflow need to be re-executed, based on file dependencies and modification times.
-It uses a `Makefile` to define rules and targets, making it easy to manage complex or repetitive tasks such as data processing, model training, and report generation.
+It uses a `Makefile` to define rules and targets, making it easy to manage complex or repetitive tasks such as data processing, model training, and performance evaluation.

 This project includes a [`Makefile`](./Makefile) to simplify tasks.
 See the [`Data Product Quick Start`](./notebooks/data_product_quickstart.ipynb) for further details.